AndreaLazzari/SoundWaveDistortionViaFPGA/README.md

 # SoundWaveDistortionViaFPGA
-Final Project Of Management and Analysis of Physical Dataset
+Final Project Of Management and Analysis of Physical Dataset  -   Year 2021-2022

 # Sound wave distortion via FPGA using PMOD interface
 In this project we implement on a Field Programable Gate Array (FPGA) a distortion effect in sound waves that is called "Overdrive" or "Clipping".
 This happens when the amplitude of a soundwave is restricted when it exceeds a given threshold.
 The resulting sounds are "dirty" and "fuzzy" due to the introduction of high frequency components in the signal.